Studying uniform thickness II: Transversely non-simple iterated torus knots

 In the second theorem, $\chi(K)$ is the Euler characteristic of a minimal genus Seifert surface for a knot $K$:

-\begin{theorem} If $K_r$ is an iterated torus knot that fails the UTP, then it supports infinitely many transversally non-simple cablings $K_{r+1}$ of the form $(-\chi(K_r),k+1)$, where $k$ ranges over an infinite subset of positive integers. \end{theorem}
+\begin{theorem} If $K_r$ is an iterated torus knot that fails the UTP, then it supports infinitely many transversely non-simple cablings $K_{r+1}$ of the form $(-\chi(K_r),k+1)$, where $k$ ranges over an infinite subset of positive integers. \end{theorem}

-To state our corollary to Theorem \ref{main theorem}, recall that if $K$ is a fibered knot, then there is an associated open book decomposition of $S^3$ that supports a contact structure, denoted $\xi_K$ (see \cite{[TW]}).
+To state our corollary to Theorem \ref{main theorem}, recall that if $K$ is a fibered knot, then there is an associated open book decomposition of $S^3$ that supports a contact structure, denoted $\xi_K$ (see \cite{[E],[TW]}).
 Iterated torus knots are fibered knots, and Hedden has shown that the subclass of iterated torus knots where each iteration is a positive cabling, i.e. $P_i > 0$ for all $i$, is precisely the subclass of iterated torus knots where $\xi_{K_r}$ is isotopic to $\xi_{std}$ \cite{[He1]}.
 We thus obtain the following corollary:

 \begin{corollary} An iterated torus knot $K_r$ fails the UTP if and only if $\xi_{K_r} \cong \xi_{std}$. \end{corollary}